-House Budget Would Decimate World Bank Funding
+House Bill Would Decimate World Bank Funding

 “Given the budget caps, difficult choices had to be made,” said an appropriations committee aide, who asked not to be named.
 “The bill prioritizes embassy security, security assistance, and humanitarian, global health, democracy, and other development programs.”

-The proposed budget also eliminates funding for the Global Environmental Facility, another World Bank-funded organization, despite Trump’s request of $102 million.
+The proposed budget also eliminates funding for the Global Environment Facility, another World Bank-funded organization, despite Trump’s request of $102 million.
 It zeroes out funding for the global agriculture and food security program, which received $23 million in 2017, and cuts almost $6 million from the International Bank for Reconstruction and Development, reducing it to zero as well.

-The World Bank Group declined to comment on the proposed budget cut.
+The World Bank declined to comment on the proposed budget cut.

-“Throughout the years, we have worked with various U.S. Administrations and Congress to maintain support for World Bank programs, and we will continue to do so,” said Angela Gentile, head of communications at World Bank Group Development Finance.
+“Throughout the years, we have worked with various U.S. administrations and Congress to maintain support for World Bank programs, and we will continue to do so,” said Angela Gentile, the head of development finance communications at the World Bank.
 “We are committed to demonstrating to all of our shareholders that we deliver results and good value for money.”

 The bill in its current form provides $47.4 billion to the State Department and foreign operations.
 That’s $10 billion less than the 2017 budget, representing a 14 percent cut to State and a 17 percent cut overall.
 That’s a smaller cut than Trump’s own proposal, which would have reduced State’s budget by 30 percent and which caused tremors throughout the development community.